We have just finished updating one of our bigger projects from Rails 2.3.8 to 3.0.3 and wanted to share our experience.

 The basic update and getting our test cases running again took us around 2 days.
 Another 5 days we then spent mainly on:

 - Resolving deprecations and minor issues which were caused by changed behavior in new Rails or gems.

 - Updating our own plugins and gems.
 This was rather challenging because for some parts of Rails the documentation is still lacking or outdated.

 - The new escaping behavior wasn't caught by our test cases.
 So manual testing to find any escaped HTML chunks in was required.

 - Locale in URL handling: The new router still isn't flexible enough and we couldn't DRY this up completely.
 For simpler sites routing-filter works nicely though.

 All in all, the update took a bit longer than we expected (which was about a week).
 We attribute this to the amount of detail that needed to be addressed.

 About the author

 Michael is a technology enthusiast with background in software engineering and computer science.
 Originally from Germany, he came to Japan in 2004 to experience Japanese student life.
-His stay got extended to work at a Japanese startup creating a web based solution for Japanese mobile phones, using Ruby as the main programming language.
-In December of 2008 it was then time to start off to new endeavors as a founding partner of mobalean.
+He extended his stay and worked at a Japanese mobile web startup, using Ruby as the main programming language.
+In December of 2008 he became a founding partner of mobalean.
 Then, in July of 2013 he moved to work on Doorkeeper as co-founder of Doorkeeper KK.